chinghanchou/chinghanchou.github.io/index.md

 **GPU Parallel**

-* **LaunchKernelEveryDz:**
+* **launchKernelEveryDz:**

     This code represents the initial implementation of GPU code.
 The parallelization mechanism is identical to that of the CPU portion.
 Within each depth layer, a GPU kernel is launched, enabling parallel rendering of each column.

     * Configuration: Each block contains 256 threads and each thread processes on column of the screen, computing its height and color and updating screen and hidden .
 The number of blocks is calculated as ceil(WIDTH / threadsPerBlock), with the last block processing fewer threads if the WIDTH can not be evenly divided.
 Every thread does Perspective Projection, Column Drawing, Occlusion Handling, update hidden value(for occlusion handling).

     * Memory Usage:
         * Global Memory on GPU: hightMap, colorMap, screen, hidden